HTTP compression

 HTTP compression is a capability that can be built into web servers and web clients to improve transfer speed and bandwidth utilization.

-HTTP data is compressed before it is sent from the server: compliant browsers will announce what methods are supported to the server before downloading the correct format; browsers that do not support compliant compression method will download uncompressed data.
+HTTP data is compressed before it is sent from the server: compliant browsers will announce what methods are supported to the server before downloading the correct format; browsers that do not support a compliant compression method will download uncompressed data.
 The most common compression schemes include gzip and Brotli; a full list of available schemes is maintained by the IANA.

 There are two different ways compression can be done in HTTP.
 At a lower level, a Transfer-Encoding header field may indicate the payload of an HTTP message is compressed.
 At a higher level, a Content-Encoding header field may indicate that a resource being transferred, cached, or otherwise referenced is compressed.
 Compression using Content-Encoding is more widely supported than Transfer-Encoding, and some browsers do not advertise support for Transfer-Encoding compression to avoid triggering bugs in servers.